khan_bio-1

 Persia Khan

-Outside of the office, I enjoy mountain biking, climbing, and hiking along the coast.
+Outside of the office, I enjoy mountain biking, skiing, and running along the coast.

 I am so grateful to work alongside this community of scientists and informed advocates!